bentoml/BentoControlNet/README.md

-This document demonstrates how to build a ControlNet application using BentoML, powered by [diffusers](https://github.com/huggingface/diffusers).
+This project demonstrates how to build a ControlNet application using BentoML, powered by [diffusers](https://github.com/huggingface/diffusers).

-## **Prerequisites**
+## Prerequisites

 - You have installed Python 3.8+ and `pip`.
 See the [Python downloads page](https://www.python.org/downloads/) to learn more.
 - You have a basic understanding of key concepts in BentoML, such as Services.
-We recommend you read [Quickstart](https://docs.bentoml.com/en/latest/get-started/quickstart.html) first.
+We recommend you read [Quickstart](https://docs.bentoml.com/en/1.2/get-started/quickstart.html) first.
 - (Optional) We recommend you create a virtual environment for dependency isolation for this project.
-See Installation for details.
+See the [Conda documentation](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) or the [Python documentation](https://docs.python.org/3/library/venv.html) for details.

 ## Install dependencies